Savings: The path to freedom and peace

-However, the researchers weren’t sure why saving money was a bigger and more substantial factor than paying debt.
-But they believe personality of an individual may be a factor as depressed and joyless people are more likely to run into debt.
+However, the researchers weren’t sure why saving money was a bigger and more substantial factor than paying a debt.
+But they believe the personality of an individual may be a factor as depressed and joyless people are more likely to run into debt.

 The psychological impact of saving money